How it works

 What are the system requirements for two-factor authentication?

-For the best experience, you should make sure you meet the system requirements below on all the devices you use with your Apple ID:
+For the best experience, make sure that you meet these system requirements on all of the devices you use with your Apple ID:

-- iPhone, iPad, or iPod touch with iOS 9 or later
+- iPhone, iPad, or iPod touch with iOS 9 and later

-- Mac with OS X El Capitan or later and iTunes 12.3 or later
+- Mac with OS X El Capitan and iTunes 12.3 and later

-- Apple Watch with watchOS 2 or later
+- Apple Watch with watchOS 2 and later

-- Windows PC with iCloud for Windows v5 and iTunes 12.3.3 or later
+- Windows PC with iCloud for Windows 5 and iTunes 12.3.3 and later

 What if I don’t recognize the location shown in my sign in notification?